 As discussed in Sec.\ref{Sec:Advances_Post_Selection} in more detail, discarding information of selected states from further processing conditioned on measurement outcome can be utilized in some CV-QKD protocols to increase the secure key rate.
-Another advantage of post-selection relevant in the context of post-processing is that the reduced number of states leads to a reduction in the computing resources needed.
-During the post-selection Bob has to decide which states will be discarded.
+Another advantage of postselection relevant in the context of postprocessing is that the reduced number of states leads to a reduction in the computing resources needed.
+During the postselection Bob has to decide which states will be discarded.